Are You The Sucker?

 Underperforming is a function of lack of adequate skill and inability to overcome basic human emotions and instincts.
 Performance requires focus, knowledge and discipline.

-Investors know they should buy-low and sell high ... they just let emotions get the best of them.
+Investors know they should buy low and sell high ... they just let emotions get the best of them.
 A fatal blow to returns.

 If one doesn't want to be the sucker at the table, they need to learn the way of the pros.
 Or maybe, consider the pro.